princeton-nlp/CoFiPruning/README.md

 - `--task_name`: we support sequence classification tasks and extractive question answer tasks.
 You can input a glue task name, e.g., `MNLI` or use `--train_file` and `--validation_file` arguments with other tasks (supported by HuggingFace).
 - `--ex_name_suffix`: experiment name (for output dir)
 - `--ex_cate`: experiment category name (for output dir)
 - `--pruning_type`: we support all combinations of the following four types of pruning units.
-Default pruning type is `structured_head+structured_mlp+hidden+layer`.
+Default pruning type is `structured_heads+structured_mlp+hidden+layer`.
 Setting it to `None` falls back to standard fine-tuning.
-  - `structured_head`: head pruning
+  - `structured_heads`: head pruning
   - `structured_mlp`: mlp intermediate dimension pruning
   - `hidden`: hidden states pruning
   - `layer`: layer pruning